 How online poker works in PA

-Poker players who want to give online poker a try in Pennsylvania have one option right now – PokerStars.
-So, they will need to get either the PokerStars client on their laptops or their mobile devices.
+If you want to play online poker in Pennsylvania right now, you’ll have one option – PokerStars.
+So, you will need to download the PokerStars client on your laptop or mobile phone / tablet.

-Once your account is active, you will find yourself in a virtual lobby.
+Once your account is active, you can login and head to the lobby.
 Within this area, you can access games of almost every type and size under the sun.

 One thing to note, however, is that every player you encounter will be physically inside Pennsylvania at the time.
-In fact, in order to play on PokerStars PA, you will have to verify your location through geolocation software before you will be allowed to compete.
+In fact, in order to play at PA online poker site, you will have to verify your location through geolocation software before you will be allowed to sit down at a table.

 There are four main types of games that you will find in Pennsylvania’s online poker sites.
 They are:

-- Cash games – You can buy into these games at any time, and the chips that you buy to play correspond with the cash you invest at a 1:1 ratio.
-In other words, the money in front of you on the table is at the par value of regular cash.
-Most cash game tables prescribe minimum and maximum buy-in limits, and play is available for almost any amount of money.
+- Cash games – Cash games are available at any time in both real money and play money mode.
+Cash games have a fixed minimum and maximum buy-in limits, and play is available for almost any amount of money.
 Tables usually seat 6 or 9 players, although it is possible to play heads-up.

-- Sit n’ Go Tournaments – These events run when they reach a certain number of entrants and buy-ins.
+- Sit n’ Go Tournaments – SNG tournaments are perfect if you don’t have time to wait for an MTT.
+These events run when they reach a certain number of entrants and buy-ins.
 They also have predetermined prizepools and payouts, and tend to be smaller events than the scheduled tournaments.
 Some of these tournaments can come with a jackpot feature, which can give each player a chance at an outsized payout.

 - Fast-fold games – These games are cash games at their core.
 However, as you play, you are switched to a new table immediately after folding the previous hand.
 Thus, you will end up playing with a larger group of people, but you will end up seeing far more hands than at a typical cash table.